 Q. How are students chosen for the MSSRF?

-A. We had over 120 students apply to the MSSRF in 2016.
+A. We had over 453 students apply to the MSSRF for 2020.
 Once filtered by set criteria, the students are divided between a committee of faculty members who then score the applications on additional criteria such as previous research involvement, personal statement, and letter(s) of recommendation.
-The top 15 students and 4 alternate students will be selected and notified of their acceptance to the program contingent on matching with a mentor.
+The top 16 students will be selected and notified of their acceptance to the program contingent on matching with a mentor.
 Students will reach out to their top 2-4 mentors for interviews over the course of a few weeks.
 Mentors are free to interview as many students as they like, but it is up to the student to reach out to them for an interview.
-After interviewing, the student will send us his or her mentor preference by early-mid April.
-Once all priority lists are reviewed, students and mentors will be matched with priority placed on student preference.
+After interviewing, the student will send us his or her mentor preference by early/-mid April.
+Once all priority lists are reviewed, students and mentors will be matched with priority placement of student preference.

 Q. How do I obtain an ID Card?

-A. To get an ID badge please report to the 2nd Floor Security Office (open at 8:00am) on your first day of the fellowship and tell them you are a visiting medical student and need to get your picture taken.
+A. To get an ID badge please report to the 2nd Floor Security Office (open at 8:00 am) on your first day of the fellowship and tell them you are a visiting medical student and need to get your picture taken.
 Your name will have been submitted to the security officers so they will have you on file.
-If you have any questions or there are any issues please call either Kate Romero (x2232) or Shauna Davis (x8227).
+If you have any questions or there are any issues please call Zoe Heisler at 917.260.4586.

-Q. Is there any specific training I have to do prior to my arrival at HSS?
+Q. Is there any specific training I must do prior to my arrival at HSS?

 Q. I need access to the electronic medical record in order to access information about patients for my research project.
 How do I get access to EPIC?

-A. Unfortunately the AT office is unable to facilitate access to EPIC, but your mentor’s office manager should complete and/or approve all requests for Epic access.
-They should have submitted this request prior to your arrival.
-If they are unsure of how to submit this request, please have them contact Kate Romero (x2232) or Shauna Davis (x8227) for more detailed instructions.
+A. Zoe Heisler will facilitate your access to EPIC.
+If your mentor requires you to have extensive EPIC access for your project, your mentor office manager should complete and/or approve all requests for Epic access.
+If they are unsure of how to submit this request, please have them contact Zoe Heisler at firstname.lastname@example.org for more detailed instructions.
 Please note that your HSS CITI certification must be completed prior to EPIC access being granted.